Your Session Key is My Session Key: How to Retrieve the Session Key for Any Authentication

 If you are already familiar with these protocols, feel free to jump straight to the vulnerabilities section.

-NTLM is a challenge response authentication protocol.
+NTLM is a challenge-response authentication protocol.
 When a domain user authenticates to a remote domain machine using the NTLM protocol, the target machine provides the user with a challenge using an NTLM_CHALLENGE request.
 The user then needs to encrypt the challenge using a cryptographic hash of his password (the NT HASH) and send it back to the server using an NTLM_AUTHENTICATE message.
 Since the server does not store the users’ passwords, it needs to validate the credentials against a domain controller.
 This is done by sending a NETLOGON request to the domain controller over an encrypted secure channel.
 This message contains parts of the NTLM_AUTHENTICATE request which was sent to the server.
 The domain controller validates the NTLM challenge & response and sends a response which indicates whether the authentication attempt was successful or not.
 The domain controller also attaches a session key which would be used to encrypt/sign the communication if session encryption/signing was negotiated.
 Since the session key is computed based on the password of the authenticating account, the client would calculate it independently.
-In order to prevent accounts from being able to retrieve session keys for sessions which were not addressed to them, proper validation methods need to be in place on domain controllers.
+In order to prevent accounts from being able to retrieve session keys for sessions that were not addressed to them, proper validation methods need to be in place on domain controllers.

 Figure 1 – NTLM authentication message flow

-To sum up, any computer was able to retrieve the session key by simply sending a regular NETLOGON request, even for an authentication which was targeted to another server.
+To sum up, any computer was able to retrieve the session key by simply sending a regular NETLOGON request, even for authentication which was targeted to another server.

 Microsoft since then fixed the issue by comparing the target server in the NTLM_AUTHENTICATION request to the machine account which established the NETLOGON secure channel.
 If the latter are different, the domain controller would deny the request.

 We discovered that although domain controllers would deny requests if the expected computer name is different than the one which established the secure channel, it would accept requests in which the computer name field is simply missing.
 Modifying the target hostname in the NTLM_AUTHENTICATION request is not possible without knowing the user’s password (or NT HASH).
-However, this field, along with many others in the NTLM_AUTHENTICATION request, are just copied from the previous NTLM_CHALLENGE message which is sent by the target server.
+However, this field, along with many others in the NTLM_AUTHENTICATION request, is just copied from the previous NTLM_CHALLENGE message which is sent by the target server.
 Since the attacker functions as the target server for the original client, he can remove this field from the NTLM_CHALLENGE message.

 Figure 2 – Removing target NetBIOS name from the NTLM_CHALLENGE message